arterys/inference-sdk/README.md

 > If you need GPU support for running your model then add `--gpus=all` to `docker run` if your Docker version is >=19.03 or `--runtime=nvidia` if it is <19.03

+For more information about supporting GPU acceleration inside docker containers please check the [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) repository.

 ### Logging inside inference service

 To help with diagnosing problems with the inference service efficiently, it is recommend that logging be added to